Eastland Shopping Centre: Second expansion (2013-2016)

 Plans for further expansion of the centre were created in the mid-2000s.
 This was partially funded by the State Government committing $44.5 million over 2007 and 2008 for planning and construction.
 Development was originally scheduled to commence in 2009 but this was delayed due to the 2008 financial crisis.

 Enabling works commenced in 2012 allowing for changes to be made to the Eastern Multilevel carpark; the entry ramp to the third level of the carpark was moved, and the Kmart Tyre & Auto Service centre was relocated to the North-Western carpark.

 QIC publicly unveiled the plans on 28 October 2013.
 The $665 million redevelopment expanded retail space from 80,000 to 113000 sqm and included construction of an additional three storeys connecting the southern end of the centre with the Maroondah Highway.
 This included a new entrance to the third level of Myer, an outdoor public square with food and beverage outlets and a new public library.
-Office and hotel towers were also proposed adjacent to the new precinct together with a Target and David Jones department stores.
+Office and hotel towers were also proposed adjacent to the new precinct together with a Target.

 The first stage of the redevelopment opened almost two years later in October 2015 with the second on 5 May 2016.

-In January 2024, David Jones closed their store at Eastland.
-The former David Jones store was replaced by a relocated H&M in December of 2024.
-Rebel would relocate to the former H&M store, opening up a ‘Rebel RCX’ store, and the one of the biggest in suburban Melbourne on August 21st, 2025.

 Future development

 The adjacent Ringwood Market site, built in 1984, is also owned by the same company that controls Eastland.
 It was demolished in 2009 to make way for a new retail/commercial development.
 The 12,000 sqm space was planned to be occupied by one of Costco, IKEA and Masters Home Improvement shops.
 Since then, Melbourne's second Costco Australia store was confirmed with construction commencing in August 2012.
 The 14,500 m2 store was opened on 20 November 2013, although a planned underground connection to Eastland was not built.

 A second office tower on Bond Street opened in 2024 on the property next to Costco.

+In January 2024, David Jones closed their store at Eastland.
+The former David Jones store was replaced by a relocated H&M in December of 2024.

+Rebel Sport would relocate to the former H&M store, opening up a ‘Rebel RCX’ store, one of the biggest in suburban Melbourne, on August 21st, 2025.

+After much speculation on what would replace the former Rebel Sport, the center announced that TK Maxx would open on the 26th of February, 2026.

 Retail

-Major retailers include Myer, H&M, Uniqlo, Target, Kmart, Big W, Harris Scarfe, Cotton On, Woolworths, Coles, Rebel Sport and JB Hi-Fi.
+Major retailers include Myer, H&M, Uniqlo, Target, Kmart, Big W, Harris Scarfe, Cotton On, Woolworths, Coles, Rebel Sport, JB Hi-Fi and TK Maxx.